 At closing, you'll be asked to sign your mortgage documents, make a down payment if you are buying a house, and pay any closing costs.
 Closing costs can include property tax payments and homeowners insurance premiums that may be due soon after closing.
 They can also include money needed to establish your escrow account.

 The legal requirements for closings vary by state.
 Some states require spouses or witnesses to attend closing.
 An attorney may have to conduct your closing depending on the state where you live too.
-Check out our other practical tips on mortgage closings.

 When you are buying a house, you become the legal owner of the home and the seller gets their money when the mortgage closes.
 When you are refinancing, you pay off your old mortgage and replace it with a new one at closing.